 Plenty of home stagers and sites, such as HGTV and New York Times, often post photos and articles of home staging projects, usually including before and after renovation photos.
 Using these as references can help you gain inspiration for what you would like to do for your home.

 Here are some tips to give you some home staging ideas:

 Ready to stage your home?
 Let’s make sure you have everything with a home staging checklist!

 Different rules apply to different spaces and your taste as a home stager but recognize your audience and what appeals to them!

 In today’s digital age, working from home is not rare to see.
 The convenience and comfort of working from home is something many individuals prefer.
 Lucky for you, virtual home staging is not impossible to accomplish!

-You'll be able to stage a home through different applications and softwares, without having to be in the home or walking into a furniture store!
+You'll be able to stage a home through different applications and software, without having to be in the home or walking into a furniture store!

 Here are a few virtual staging apps: